Pricing Models and Modifiers

 Usage Pricing Modifiers

-Usage Pricing Modifiers do not directly change the total price, but they change how the price is shown in Commerce websites.
+Usage Pricing Modifiers don’t change the total price directly, but they affect how the price shows up in Commerce websites.
 Since the total amount is based on how much a service is used, the total is not known prior to billing.
-For example, if you charge $5.00 per megabyte used per month, the total is not known until the end of the service period.
+For example, if you charge $5.00 per megabyte used per month, the total isn't known until the end of the month.

 Related Topics